Fellow Since 1995

 Mediation and Conciliation Centre

-This profile was prepared when Mahmood Fadal was elected to the Ashoka Fellowship in 1995.
+This description of Mahmood Fadal's work was prepared when Mahmood Fadal was elected to the Ashoka Fellowship in 1995.

 Mahmood Fadal has combined labor relations education with conflict resolution techniques into a unique strategy of overcoming differences and promoting development in South Africa's volatile informal and small business sectors.
 The strategy at Mahmood's Mediation and Conflict Centre assists competing small business owners and their employees to appreciate their commonalities and thus the benefits of cooperation.